Neal’s Yard Remedies’ LivePanel & WallPlanter living walls

 The Mobilane LivePanel and WallPlanter systems were installed in April 2016 by Hedera Screens, a Derbyshire based company established in 2007 by Alistair and Katherine Moore that specialises in domestic and commercial landscaping.

-The WallPlanter system used consists of three 2.2m high Hedera Helix Woerner ivy Mobilane Green Screens in 3.9m wide galvanised aluminium boxes, resulting in a total height of 2.7m.
+The WallPlanter living wall system used consists of three 2.2m high Hedera Helix Woerner ivy Mobilane Green Screens in 3.9m wide galvanised aluminium boxes, resulting in a total height of 2.7m.
 The base of each WallPlanter box consists of 10mm of drainage matting and compost.
 Irrigation of the wall is through a remote automated controller system, irrigation pipe work with solenoid valves.

 The LivePanel living wall comprises 143 panel cells in total, each 400mm x 400mm, and nine planting cups per cell.
 The plants used for the living wall are Alchemilla mollis, Bergenia Bressingham White, Bergenia Eroica (Ouverture), Campanula poscharskyana (Blue Waterfall, Geranium renardii Philipe Vapelle, Heuchera Obsidian, Hyssopus officinalis, Lonicera nitida Maigrun, Nepeta faassenii Walkers Low, Thymus praecox Pseudolanuginosus, Polypodium vulgare and Vinca minor Atropurpurea.
 The living wall is irrigated by a LivePanel irrigation unit to check for any faults, check timings, and is adjustable as seasonally required.